 And they will Google—according to a CareerBuilder survey, more than two-thirds of employers use search engines to screen candidates during the hiring process.
 The last thing you want when you are job searching is recruiters and hiring managers seeing an outdated version of your resume while they’re forming an impression of your skills.

 There are other reasons to remove your resume from the internet, too.
 Maybe you’re looking for a new job while you’re still employed, and don’t want your boss to find out.
 Perhaps you’re concerned about privacy and security, and don’t want your personal information floating around online.

 Regardless of why you want to take your resume offline, here’s how to do it.

 How to Remove Your Resume From the Internet

 Let’s assume that you don’t know where your resume was posted.
 Your first goal is to find the copies of your resume that are most visible to your professional contacts.

-If you don't have a list and/or don't remember where you posted your resume, the more important copies to remove are those that show up publicly.
-To find them, search Google by your name and the word resume.
+To find the copies of your resume that show up publicly, search Google by your name and the word “resume.”
 If you posted your resume so anyone can view it, it should show up.

 You can also search a bit more specifically and include some keywords that you know are on your resume.
 For example, search Google for your name, job title, and company.